edgeimpulse/aws_workshop/6_CustomComponentDeployment/CustomComponentDeployment.md

 > **_NOTE:_**
-> The component deployment may take awhile depending on network speed/etc... the reason for this is that all of the require prerequisites to run the Edge Impulse "Runner" service have to be downloaded, setup, and installed.
+> The component deployment may take awhile depending on network speed/etc... the reason for this is that all of the required prerequisites to run the Edge Impulse "Runner" service have to be downloaded, setup, and installed.
 >
 > Back on the edge device via SSH, you can "tail" two different files to watch the progress of the installation/setup as well as the component operation (as root):
 >